 First, some background.
 The Ontario Network of Injured Workers Groups (ONIWG) published a report this past May called Phantom Jobs & Empty Pockets: What Really Happens to Workers with Work-Acquired Disabilities?
 The report contains some dismal statistics about how injured workers fare:

 - “By WSIB’s own statistics, almost half of permanently injured workers have neither jobs nor workers’ compensation benefits.”

-- “[W]omen, those who were in lower paying or less skilled jobs at the time of injury, and those who suffer mental health disabilities are more likely to be deemed as working than their higher paid and less precarious counterparts.”
+- “[W]omen, those who were in lower paying or less skilled jobs at the time of injury and those who suffer mental health disabilities are more likely to be deemed as working than their higher paid and less precarious counterparts.”

 - “Only 27% of workers with English language barriers secured employment after completing work transition.”

-In essence, the Phantom Jobs report notes, “The practice of deeming creates injured worker poverty.
+In essence, the Phantom Jobs report notes that “The practice of deeming creates injured worker poverty.
 It encourages a system where many injured workers are abandoned twice: first by their injury employer – who cannot or will not provide them with accommodated duties, and then by the WSIB, the very system that is meant to protect them in these circumstances”.

 Now, the interesting development: earlier this month, ONIWG made a submission to the United Nations, saying that deeming violates Canada’s obligations under the UN Convention on the Rights of Persons with Disabilities.

 In their submissions, ONIWG asks the UN Committee on the Rights of Persons with Disabilities to make seven recommendations for Canada “to ensure that workers compensation systems are based on human rights values and not the values of cost containment for employers.”

 - Ensure that employment injury benefit systems are based upon human rights values exclusively, not the values of cost-containment for employers.

 - End the stigmatization of the use of employment injury benefits faced by people with work-acquired disabilities.